 (d) Sensitivity to cultural diversity;

-(g) Reporting abuse and neglect; and
+(g) Reporting abuse and neglect policy and procedures; and,

 (a) Maintain or increase competency;